-- Report made to APS Central Intake (phone, fax, online) - Individual meets APS criteria: - Adult 18-64 with disability or - o Elder person age 65 or older and - Disabled adult or elder person is alleged to be a victim of A/N/E or self-neglect - CI will send report to APS Supervisor who assigns to APS Case Manger - APS has 10 calendar days to respond to referral (every effort is made to begin the investigation earlier) - APS forwards report to law enforcement as required by OCGA § 30-5-1 et seq. - APS conducts interview with the subject of the APS report - APS gathers collateral evidence, conducts interviews, begins assessment and evaluation and gathers documentation. - APS determines if ANE has occurred and sends report (Disabled Adult Abuse Report DAAR) to law enforcement (APS has 30 days to complete investigations) - APS has authority to initiate and complete an investigation. - APS requires client consent for further intervention and case management
+- Report made to APS Central Intake (phone, fax, online) - Individual meets APS criteria: - Adult 18-64 with disability or - Elder person age 65 or older and - Disabled adult or elder person is alleged to be a victim of A/N/E or self-neglect - CI will send report to APS Supervisor who assigns to APS Case Manger - APS has 10 calendar days to respond to referral (every effort is made to begin the investigation earlier) - APS forwards report to law enforcement as required by OCGA § 30-5-1 et seq. - APS conducts interview with the subject of the APS report - APS gathers collateral evidence, conducts interviews, begins assessment and evaluation and gathers documentation. - APS determines if ANE has occurred and sends report (Disabled Adult Abuse Report DAAR) to law enforcement (APS has 45 calendar days to complete investigations) - APS has authority to initiate and complete an investigation. - APS requires client consent from an adult with capacity to consent, for further intervention and case management beyond the investigation.